 - Thighs resting horizontally with a 90– 110-degree angle at the hips

-Use a footrest if your feet are not flat on the floor when you adjust your chair height as per above points.
+Use a footrest if your feet are not flat on the floor when you adjust your chair height as per the above points.

 In addition, to minimize postural fatigue and discomfort slightly adjust the positioning of the head, shoulders, arms, back, hips, and legs.
 For example, hip angle changes as a person reclining in their chair.
 Leg and hip angles change as a person stretches their legs out in front.
 Shoulder and arm angles can be changed by moving the chair forward or back slightly.